-Help Me Tell My Story (HMTMS) is a holistic and interactive tool that is used to measure oral language development of a child.
-HMTMS is available to every Prekindergarten and Kindergarten child.
+Help Me Tell My Story is used to promote and measure language learning for Prekindergarten and Kindergarten students.
+Help Me Tell My Story is available to every Prekindergarten and Kindergarten child.

 Students are introduced to Askî the puppet who becomes a regular member of the classroom, and children read stories about Askî and his friends;